axibase/atsd/finance/sql.md

 SELECT datetime, class, symbol, price, quantity, CASE
     WHEN class = 'SPBFUT' THEN price*quantity
     ELSE price*quantity*entity.tags.lot
-  END AS amount,
+  END AS amt,
   CASE class
     WHEN 'SPBFUT' THEN price*quantity
     WHEN 'SPQR' THEN 0
     ELSE price*quantity*entity.tags.lot
-  END AS amount_2
+  END AS amt_2
   FROM atsd_trade
 WHERE (class = 'TQBR' AND symbol = 'GAZP' OR class = 'SPBFUT' AND symbol LIKE 'GZ%') AND datetime between '2020-12-28 14:55:00' and '2020-12-28 14:59:00'